rajivnayanc/Algorithms/README.md

 Many more algorithms will be updated here.

 #### Note
-    In some IDE of C/C++, it will not detect few libraries like "algorithm.h" and "bits/stdc++.h".
+    1. In some IDE of C/C++, it will not detect few libraries like "algorithm.h" and "bits/stdc++.h".
 In that case, change the extension of the files from .c to .cpp

-    Also, in linux, to run C/C++ files with "math.h", add -lm while executing.
+    2. Also, in linux, to run C/C++ files with "math.h", add -lm while executing.
 Eg. g++/gcc <filename>.c -lm

+    3. In Graph problems, in weight adjacency matrices, 0 in input represents 0 distance from i->i (from same vertex to same vertex)  and 0          represents INF when is not equal to j , i.e, from one vertex to different vertex if there is no path between them.